Stadion Maksimir: Kajzerica Proposal

+The referendum about the proposal, which had originally been scheduled for June 2008, was postponed several times since and has not been held.
+In October 2012, the project was abandoned, to be briefly revived in 2013 with an eye to a possible UEFA Euro 2020 bid, and again in 2018, following Croatia's historic success in the World Cup.

+Recent Plans

-There were talks, again, in 2018, after Croatia's historic success at the World Cup, that the stadium was going to be demolished and a new state of the art stadium would be built on the same place.
-In 2019, Dinamo Zagreb announced that they will demolish Maksimir and build a completely new stadium on their own, without the help of the Croatian Government, but needed the confirmation from the governing body of Zagreb and its mayor, Milan Bandić.
-Shortly after, it was announced that Dinamo Zagreb and the City of Zagreb will go in a joint collaboration to build a new stadium.
-The new stadium was supposed to be built on the ground of the current Maksimir Stadium and it should have had a capacity of 30,000 spectators.
+There were talks in 2018 that the stadium was going to be demolished and a new, state-of-the-art stadium would be built on the same location.
+In 2019, Dinamo Zagreb announced that it will demolish Maksimir and build a new stadium on its own, without the help of the Croatian Government, but needed confirmation from the governing body of Zagreb and its mayor, Milan Bandić.
+Shortly after, it was announced that Dinamo Zagreb and the City of Zagreb will enter a joint collaboration to build the new stadium.
+The new stadium was supposed to be built on the ground of the current Maksimir Stadium and have had a capacity of 30,000 spectators.
 The stadium would have had a garage, shopping centre, hotel and several fan corners.
 After the 2020 Zagreb earthquake, the talks were, once again, put on hold.

 Between 1997 and 2015, a total of HRK 800 million (c. €108 million) has been spent renovating the stadium.

-As of October 2022, Marko Milić (the representor of the Croatian government), has guaranteed that there will be a new Maksimir built with help of the government and the city of Zagreb.
+As of October 2022, Marko Milić of the Croatian government, has guaranteed that there will be a new Maksimir built with help of the government and the city of Zagreb.

-Kajzerica proposal

-Stadion Kajzerica was a proposed new football stadium to be built in the Kajzerica neighborhood in Zagreb, intended to replace Stadion Maksimir as the home of the Croatia national football team and Dinamo Zagreb.